 Live Action TV

-In The L Word, after Tina discovers Bette's infidelity, Bette rapes her.
+- In The L Word, after Tina discovers Bette's infidelity, Bette rapes her.
 This never becomes an issue; the problem is still that Bette cheated.

-In an episode of What Would You Do?, bystanders react much less strongly to women putting other women through a sexually humiliating hazing ritual than to men putting other men through a sexually humiliating hazing ritual.
+- In an episode of What Would You Do?, bystanders react much less strongly to women putting other women through a sexually humiliating hazing ritual than to men putting other men through a sexually humiliating hazing ritual.

-One of the few areas where bookers generally seem ahead of the fan base, usually.
+- One of the few areas where bookers generally seem ahead of the fan base, usually.
 For example, Eric Bischoff was treated as a horrible person for trying to arrange this situation on Stephanie McMahon.
-Dawn Marie was also portrayed as a horrible person for trying to force a Scarpia Ultimatum on Torrie Wison but while the crowd gave Dawn plenty of boos they also booed when denied footage of how far she got by Torrie's father.
+Dawn Marie was also portrayed as a horrible person for trying to force a Scarpia Ultimatum on Torrie Wilson but while the crowd gave Dawn plenty of boos they also booed when denied footage of how far she got by Torrie's father.